Help and Support

 Do you do public access work?

 Yes, we do.
-In straightforward cases you can ask one of our barristers to advise you and represent you without having to go through a solicitor first.
+In straightforward cases you can ask one of our barristers to advise you and represent you without having to go through a solicitor or other authorised litigator first.
 This could save you money.

 The Bar Standards Board has produced guidance for lay clients on the public access scheme which you can access here.